jin10086/docker-azkaban/README.md

 3. Download automated builds

-[azkaban-webserver](https://registry.hub.docker.com/u/puckel/azkaban-webserver/) from public [Docker Hub Registry](https://registry.hub.docker.com/): `docker pull puckel/docker-azkaban-webserver`

-[azkaban-executor](https://registry.hub.docker.com/u/puckel/azkaban-executor/) from public [Docker Hub Registry](https://registry.hub.docker.com/): `docker pull puckel/docker-azkaban-executor`

-Alternatively, you can build an image from [Dockerfile](https://github.com/puckel/docker-azkaban).
+Alternatively, you can build an image from [Dockerfile](https://github.com/javachen/docker-azkaban).

 ### Usage